 Another aspect to examine is the laptop's cooling system.
 The fans and internal cooling mechanisms allow your computer to run at an optimal temperature.

-While newer Dell laptops often have advanced cooling technology that helps to keep all the hardware below a certain temperature, older models will have inadequate systems.
+While newer Dell laptops like the Alienware line, often have advanced cooling technology that helps to keep all the hardware below a certain temperature, older models will have inadequate systems.
 A hot laptop leeches power from the battery, leading to a greatly reduced short-term charge capacity.

 Long-Term Battery Life